-Since my first of twenty-eight books was published in 1999, I have come to realize just how important it is to find inspiration in the greatest authors from the past.
+Since my first of more than thirty books was published in 1999, I have come to realize just how important it is to find inspiration in the greatest authors from the past.
 For me, being in their places, where they lived, being surrounded by what shaped, informed, and inspired them has had an incalculable influence on my own writing.
 I firmly believe this Literary Tour of Middle England will do the same for you.

 What will you experience?

 Daily writing tutorials, discussion, readings, and writing prompts, all set amid the grandeur of the oldest university in Britain.

 2 half-day trips: Stratford-upon-Avon, Bunyan's nearby Elstow/Bedford, and Newton and Cowper's home in Olney (the birthplace of my creative writing inspiration).